Helpful tips on Filing a Claim

 Keep a written record

 After your claim has been filed, this will likely be the most important factor in helping you to avoid issues.
 Be sure to keep a written record of all your interactions with your employer, your doctors and the WSIB.
 Start by noting the date and time the interaction took place, who it was with, who else was present, the purpose of the interaction and a summary of what was discussed.
-Joe's vlog covers more details pertaining to this subject and can be extremely beneficial for you.
+Our E-TRACKR tool is easy to use and can be extremely beneficial for you.

 If you have encountered any problems in your claim, one or more of our WSIB Settlement Kits can address them.
 Whether your workplace injury or illness was 30 years ago or recently, we have both the expertise and the tools to help you.

 Our WSIB Essentials Member Plan was created to provide you with all the tools and support to have your issues properly addressed by the WSIB and to ensure that you are properly compensated for your workplace injury or illness.